LukasBommes/PV-Hawk/docs/source/tutorial.rst

 Tutorial
 ========

 This tutorial will get you started with PV Hawk on an exemplary IR video dataset.
 It shows the general workflow of processing a PV plant.
 Please :ref:`install <installation>` PV Hawk on your machine before continuing.
 After finishing this tutorial, head over to :ref:`using_own_data` to learn how to create your own dataset.
+You may also have a look at :doc:`process_rgb_videos` if you want to follow the tutorial using RGB data instead of IR data.

 Step 1: Prepare the working directory